Gulnat/BigDataCourse_Semana5_Gijon/README.md

 - In Ej2 in Orbits calculate probabilities of success using groupby(),and sort it using sort_values().
 Based on it, build a bar chart.
 - In Ej3 repeat all steps of Ej2 using LaunchSite as a measure.
 - In Ej4 use finction DatetimeIndex() in order to see the change of the PayLoadMass over the time (years).
 Build a lineplot.
-- In Ej6 repeat all steps as in Ej4 but for the month timeseries.
+- In Ej6 repeat all steps as in Ej4 but for Probability of Successes, the month timeseries.
+- In Ej7 repeat all steps as in Ej6 but for Probability of Successes, the year timeseries.